sonyarianto/sony-ak-knowledge-center/XPath: Select just text directly in node, not in child nodes.md

-How does one retreive the text in a node without selecting the text in the children?
+How does one retrieve the text in a node without selecting the text in the children?
 ```html
 <div id="comment">
      <div class="title">Editor's Description</div>